pulzze/autoflow-documentation/docs/ids/action-string-split-at/fields/position.md

-Index number to split at
+The position to split the string.
+When the value is negative, the location is counted from the end of the string.